Eloy Jiménez Preview, Player Props: White Sox vs. Diamondbacks

 Eloy Jiménez At The Plate

-- Jimenez has picked up an RBI in 37.9% of his games this year, with two or more RBI in 12.9% of his games.
-He has also driven in three or more runs in three contests.
+- Jimenez has had at least one RBI in 37.6% of his games this season (44 of 117), with more than one RBI 15 times (12.8%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.